AntoineAndre/uta_kb/README.md

 ## Firmware

 Once the wiring and the case is done, the only thing left is to program the keys.
 The Arduino Pro Micro can act as a keyboard on its own and there are two options to assign the keys to the switches.
-First one (lazy one) is to use the Arduino environment and second method uses the qmk firmware.
+First one (lazy one) is to use the Arduino environment and second method uses the qmk firmware to flash the keymap on the Arduino.

 ### Arduino

-For the first method, the libraries used are the [HID project](https://github.com/NicoHood/HID) and the [Click encoder](https://github.com/0xPIT/encoder) ones.
+For the first method, the program relies on two libraries used are the [HID project](https://github.com/NicoHood/HID) and the [Click encoder](https://github.com/0xPIT/encoder) ones.

 The Arduino script for this method is available in the dedicated folder `/firmware`